anthropic-experimental/sandbox-runtime/README.md

 }
 ```

-This ensures that MCP servers or AI agents can only access the specified project directory and cannot read sensitive files like SSH keys or AWS credentials.
+This ensures that MCP servers or AI agents can only access the specified project directory and cannot read sensitive files like SSH keys, AWS credentials, or project secrets.

 ### Common Issues and Tips